-Christmas Star with cream and citrus, no-bake, to prepare when you crave something sweet but don’t feel like cooking.
-This seems like a nice idea, even if it’s not really mine, while browsing the web I saw many recipes and then, in a moment of sugar shortage, my imagination and visual memory did the rest.
-You can prepare the Christmas Star for a dinner gathering with friends or coffee with the gals.
-But know that after the holidays we’ll all have an abundance of panettone and pandoro at home, and what better occasion to pleasantly recycle them this way.
-Filled with fresh cream and seasonal fruits like citrus, which are particularly lovable at this time.
+Christmas Star with cream and citrus, no baking, to prepare when you want a dessert but don’t feel like cooking it.
+This seems like a nice idea to me, although it’s not really mine, surfing the web I saw many recipes and then, in a moment of sugar shortage, my imagination plus my visual memory did the rest.
+You can prepare the Christmas star for a dinner with friends, or a coffee with friends.
+But know that after the holidays we will all have an excess of panettone and pandoro at home and what better occasion to pleasantly recycle them this way.
+Filled with fresh cream and seasonal fruits such as citrus that are particularly loved at this time.

 - Preparation time: 30 Minutes